 But even then, I was still using the term ‘BossBabe’ in promo copy, and not thinking too much of it.

-It wasn’t until about a year ago that I decided it was just plain stupid.
+It wasn’t until about a year ago that I decided it was just not right for my brand.

 It wasn’t that I thought it was offensive, exactly (although it might be).